 - fresh basil (optional)

-Heat extra virgin olive oil over medium heat in medium saucepan
+Heat extra virgin olive oil over and garlic over medium heat in saucepan

 Add frozen or fresh green beans

 Add in a small amount of water for steaming (more water to cover if fresh beans)